 Protection of drinking water is everyone's responsibility.
-You can help protect your community's drinking water source in several ways: dispose of chemicals properly; take used motor oil to a recycling center, or volunteer in your community to participate in group efforts to protect your source.
+You can help protect your community's drinking water source(s) in several ways: (examples: dispose of chemicals properly; take used motor oil to a recycling center, volunteer in your community to participate in group efforts to protect your source, etc.).

-Violations that Your Water System Received for the Report Year: None
+Violations that Your Water System Received for the Report Year

-During 2022, or during any compliance period that ended in 2022, we did not receive any violations.
+During 2024, or during any compliance period that ended in 2024, we received no violations that covered the time period of 1-1-24 to 12-31-24.